joelhawksley/identity/components/slides.md

 end
 ```

-^ In an ideal world, we'd be able to render the component directly in a test,
+^ S Render the component directly,

-^ and then assert against the resulting HTML.
+^ S and then assert against the resulting HTML.

+^ S All we need is a way to render a template inline.

 ---

 [.code-highlight: all]
 [.code-highlight: 2]
+[.code-highlight: 4]

 ```ruby
 def render_string(string)